 Born 1955, London.

 Susan Derges took a foundation course at Winchester School of Art from 1972-73, before going to study painting at Chelsea School of Art in London from 1973-76.
 While there, she was a workshop assistant to the sculptor John Ernest, developing experimental sound vibrations.
 From 1977-79 she undertook a postgraduate course at the Slade School of Fine Art in painting and computer graphics.
 She won a DAAD scholarship to Germany and a Boise travelling scholarship to Japan, returning to Japan in 1981-82 on a Rotary Foundation Scholarship and then in 1982-83 to research audio-visual media at Tsukuba University.
-From 1978 she taught at a number of art schools in London and the regions, becoming lecturer in the media department at the University of Plymouth, Exeter in 1994.
+In 1992 she left London and moved to Dartmoor; she became a lecturer in the Media Department at the University of Plymouth, Exeter in 1994 and Research Fellow from 1998-2006.